AN ADVENTURE FILLED DAY OF ARCHERY, ZIPLINING AND HORSE RIDING AT FAZENDA SENGHA KIGALI RWANDA.

 Walking in the trampoline, lounge and pentaque are to the left, the zip lining straight ahead and stables and riding grounds to the right.
 We settled on doing the archery first.
 It was pretty cool; it made me feel very Robin Hoodlike.
-The bows and arrows are pretty easy to maneuver it’s the aim bit you have to master mine of which will and forever and always be trash!
+The bows and arrows are pretty easy to maneuver but the aim bit is what you have to master mine of which will and forever and always be trash!
 I can’t even draw straight lines with the aid of a foot ruler.
 This section of Fazenda is riddled with bugs; my early encounter was the welcoming committee apparently.
 These things are relentless and made the whole experience very uncomfortable.
 As much as I was enjoying my new found hobby, I was happy to walk away.

 The ranch hand steering Sonyador Innocent was pretty friendly, we chatted about different things while I rode.
 At some point he declared we were going to trot.
 I didn’t enjoy that so much, I felt like I was going to fall off.
 I have a new found respect for jockeys everywhere.
 These beasts are powerful.
-Nicholas went next, you should have seen him trying to mount that thing, it was hilarious, we waited for him, me sipping a Heineken watching the sun set. it was gorgeous.
+Nicholas went next, you should have seen him trying to mount that thing, it was hilarious, we waited for him, me sipping a Heineken watching the sun set.
+It was gorgeous.

 Once night fell, we went up to the lounge next to one of the many fires that had been lit and drank more beer.
 In the distance you could see the city lights and traffic flowing through.
-I could have sat there all night but hunger was setting in. we left the place at about 8pm and bee lined for the nearest eatery.
+I could have sat there all night but hunger was setting in.
+We left the place at about 8pm and bee lined for the nearest eatery.

-Fazenda is a great place to spend an afternoon or weekend, it’s family oriented fun that’s friendly on your pocket .just don’t forget the bug spray.
+Fazenda is a great place to spend an afternoon or weekend, it’s family oriented fun that’s friendly on your pocket .Just don’t forget the bug spray.